-When it comes to effective vulnerability management, The Dark Web must be taken seriously.
+When it comes to effective vulnerability management, Dark Web monitoring must be taken seriously.
 Many companies believe that, beyond preventing employees from using it, it’s not a threat.
 Unfortunately, as a result, it gets treated as a secondary concern, if at all.

-However, if you don’t monitor the Dark Web for threat intelligence & threat information as part of your cyber intelligence initiatives, you may be missing many instances where you can spot if your company’s security has already been breached.
+However, if you don’t monitor the Dark Web for cyber threat intelligence & threat information as part of your cyber intelligence initiatives, you may be missing many instances where you can spot if your company’s security has already been breached.
 It's an information security blind spot your business can’t afford.

 Here's how to bolster your cybersecurity defences to monitor Dark Web sites and other Dark Web sources.